zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_a.rst

 :ref:`later<basic-part-d>`).

 The :attr:`~PySink.AsyncWorkerSignals.started` signal indicates that a worker has started it's long-running task.
-It contains the id of the worker, which can be used to differentiate between active workers.
-Note that to emit this signal, the worker must call its :meth:`~PySink.AsyncWorker.emit_start` method at the top of :meth:`~PySink.AsyncWorker.run` (more on overriding the :meth:`~PySink.AsyncWorker.run` method in Part B).
+It contains the id of the worker which can be used to differentiate between active workers.
+Note that to emit this signal, the worker must call its :meth:`~PySink.AsyncWorker.emit_start` method at the top of :meth:`~PySink.AsyncWorker.run` (more on overriding the :meth:`~PySink.AsyncWorker.run` method in :ref:`Part B<basic-part-b>`).
 Below is a callback that will be triggered on the :attr:`~PySink.AsyncWorkerSignals.started` signal:

 ..  code-block:: python